gmaldona/cs-575/prog4/README.md

 mkdir build && cd build

-cmake .. && build
+cmake .. && make

 *****NOTE*****: SPDLOG is being used as a logging lib for this project.
 DO NOT flag including SPDLOG in whatever plagiarism the class is using for projects.
-It was used and SOLELY used as a logging lib.
+It was SOLELY used as a logging lib.

 I have done this assignment completely on my own.
 I have not copied it, nor have I given my solution to anyone else.
 I understand that if I am involved in